NFL to closely monitor restart of soccer in Europe

 "They're watching leagues all over the world," Palmer said.
 "The English Premier League could potentially start on June 1 and that's one of the major leagues in sports around the globe.

-"Any league that resembles closer to contact than baseball does is something to keep an eye on."
+"Any league that resembles closer to contact that baseball does is something to keep an eye on."

 The league sent out a memo last week detailing the path to reopening team facilities with a deadline of this Friday for when club protocols must be in place.